 (fabric-jupyter) bash-3.2$ jupyter-notebook jupyter-examples/start_here.ipynb

-This should load the notebook in a new browser tab.
-You can now click any notebook to open it in another browser tab.
+This should open the Table of Contents notebook in a new browser tab.

 Start running the example notebooks locally.